 Shore carefully distinguished between his research and the spiritual system known as gematria.
 “Gematria tries to find common meaning between words having the same numerical values.
 I have not engaged at all in this practice in my research,” he emphasized.

 Shore’s self-published Coincidences in the Bible and in Biblical Hebrew, revised in 2012, is intended for a lay audience.
-The book, available as a free download from his personal blog, offers many other examples of scientific findings embedded in the Hebrew Scriptures.
+The book, available as a free download, offers many other examples of scientific findings embedded in the Hebrew Scriptures.

 The promotional copy for the book indicates that it presents, “words in Hebrew that show intent to convey a message, coincidences in Hebrew language which show intent to convey hidden information, occasionally information that could not be expected to be known in biblical times and passages in the Bible that convey or assume information or knowledge unlikely to have been known in biblical times.”